Causes of unemployment in the United States: Long-term unemployment

 Long-term unemployment is defined by the International Labor Organization (ILO) as referring to people who have been unemployed for 27 weeks or longer and are actively seeking employment.
 Other measurements have been used by different Bureaus and Agencies worldwide.
 The U.S. Bureau of Labor Statistics classifies unemployment based on various aspects into six groups (U1-U6), with U3 referring to the most widely recognized, ILO definition.

 The ratio of long-term unemployed (27 weeks or longer) to unemployed rose from 17.3% in December 2007 (pre-recession) to a peak of 48.1% during April 2010.
 It has steadily fallen to a still elevated 30.4% as of June 2014.
 This is well above the 1980–2007 average of approximately 16% and the approximately 20–25% level typical in previous recessions since 1980.

-Economists believe that long-term unemployment can be transformed into structural unemployment, meaning that a large group of workers may no longer match employers' needs or are no longer considered employable.
+Long-term unemployment can be transformed into structural unemployment, meaning that a large group of workers may no longer match employers' needs or are no longer considered employable.
 Skills may become obsolete, business contact lists become outdated, and current industry information is lost.
 As of September 2012, about 800,000 workers wanted a job but had given up looking, and so are no longer even counted as unemployed.

 About 1.7 million people joined the disability rolls since the recession began at the end of 2007, an increase of 24%, as workers use the disability program as a backdoor safety net when their unemployment insurance runs out.
 After searching for a new position for a year, a worker trying to regain employment finds that their chance to do so in the coming month falls below 10%.
 Job training programs and incentives for companies to hire the long-term unemployed are among the solutions available, but gathering the political will to address an isolated group is difficult.
 The long-term unemployed are less likely to vote.

 CBO reported several options for addressing long-term unemployment during February 2012.
 Two short-term options included policies to: 1) Reduce the marginal cost to businesses of adding employees; and 2) Tax policies targeted towards people most likely to spend the additional income, mainly those with lower income.
 Over the long-run, structural reforms such as programs to facilitate re-training workers or education assistance would be helpful.